Marine Protected Areas: how to use conservation advice packages

 - site maps available through the MAGIC mapping system

 - high level conservation objectives and supplementary advice

-- advice on operations, including how an activity can affect a protected site feature on the site (provided as an interim Excel spreadsheet)
+- advice on operations, including how an activity can affect a protected site feature on the site

 - advice on the seasonal sensitivity of features